Is Using Ghee Any Healthier Than Regular Butter?

 The process of making ghee raises its smoke point — the point at which a fat stops simmering and starts smoking — to about 375 degrees, Wolfram says.
 For context, regular butter's smoke point is around 300 degrees, coconut oil's smoke point is 350 degrees, while olive oil's smoke point is 410 degrees.
 "If you want to cook something at a higher temp, oils such as olive oil and grape seed oil are a better bet," she says, but for temperatures in the 300-375-degree range, ghee might be preferred.

-Most people turn to ghee because they prefer the flavour of it, Wolfman says.
-The caramelisation process makes ghee's flavour sweet and smokey, similar to butterscotch.
+Most people turn to ghee because they prefer the flavor of it, Wolfman says.
+The caramelization process makes ghee's flavor sweet and smokey, similar to butterscotch.
 People use ghee as a substitute for other cooking oils, or slip it into rich drinks like bulletproof coffee and moon milk.

 Lately, ghee has been popular with people who have adopted Whole30 or paleo diets, which don't allow you to eat dairy products.
 Filtering out milk fat gets rid of the lactose and casein inside of butter, which is good news for anyone who has a dairy allergy.